EvgenyNerush/scintillans/README.md

 ## Acknowledgments

-Development of this code is supported by the Russian Science Foundation through Grant No.
+Development of this code have been supported by the Russian Science Foundation till 2020, through Grant No. 18-72-00121
-18-72-00121